Spain Permanent Residence: How to Get Permanent Residence After 5 Years?

 - Free movement within the European Union for easy travel.

-Our team of experts accompanies you through all the steps to obtain your NIE quickly and stress-free.
+Our team of experts helps you obtain your green NIE (resident) quickly and efficiently.

 Application Procedure

-- Fill out the application form: Complete the official EX-18 form.
+- Fill out the application form: Complete the official EX-11 form.

-- Gather supporting documents: Prepare a file with your passport, NIE, proof of residence (empadronamiento), proof of resources, and health insurance certificate.
+- Gather supporting documents: Prepare a file with your passport, NIE, proof of residence (empadronamiento), proof of resources, health insurance certificate, and, if requested, a residence certificate to prove your stay.

-- Make an appointment: The application is submitted in person at the Oficina de Extranjería or the police station.
+- Make an appointment: The application form must be filed in person with the competent Oficina de Extranjería in which you are domiciled.

-- Pay the fee and submit the file: Pay the administrative fee (model 790) and submit your complete file.
+- Pay the fee and submit the file: Pay the administrative fee (model 790), with an amount of about 104,05 euros as the standard processing fee, and submit your complete file.

-- Wait for the decision: The processing time is generally three months.
+- Wait for the decision: The administration generally has three months to issue an administrative resolution.

 For personalized assistance, do not hesitate to consult lawyers specializing in immigration law.